MaxxKM/CI-Project-1/README.md

         3. As a first time visitor, I want to have reliable and trusted information about the topic at hand.

    -  #### Returning Visitor Goals
-        1. As a returning visitor, I want to find information about the history of this battle.
+        1. As a returning visitor, I want to find information about the history.
         2. As a returning visitor, I want to be able to contact the team behind the website and be able to follow up and any questions or queries I may have.
         3. As a returning visitor, I want to find social media links to follow up on more information.

    -  #### Frequent User Goals
         1. As a frequent user, I want to see if there is any new or updated information about this topic or new releases of events in history.
-        2. As a frequent user, I want to sign up to a newsletter for future updates and new blogs covering historical topics.

 - ### Design